printify/printify-frontend-homework-3.0/README.md

 # CodingTask: Vending Machine

-Inside the angular app in the src directory find a generated component `VendingMachine`.
-Use your initiative to build a functioning visual respresentation of a vending machine.
+Inside the angular app in the src directory use your initiative to build a functioning visual respresentation of a vending machine.

 [Angular Material](https://material.angular.io/components/categories) is installed if you wish to use it.